Midani221/WMH_prodromal/README.md

-This is the code submission for my MSc.
+This is most of the code that I have used during my thesis for my MSc in Advanced Neuroimaging.
+I have created this to be part of my submission.
 The analysis was done in 4 main steps, first of all, the primary imaging patient sheets were prepared on excel and raw imaging data (DICOM format) was downloaded from the repository.
 This was followed by these steps: